 Sorry to those who are looking for a quick causal lens, the Samyang Fisheye is not for you.
 The true beauty of the lens only seem to come after you put in the effort to edit the photos.
 Of course, the distortion cannot be 100% fixed, but that is also what makes the fisheye so distinct and unique.

 DISTORTION, SHARPNESS AND IMAGE QUALITY

-This is a small section for you eagle eyed folks who wants to check the distortion and stuff.
-Click on the image below to visit my Flickr, and view the full sized 36 megapixel if you want.
+This is a small section for you eagle-eyed folks who want to check the distortion and stuff.
+Click on the image below to visit my Flickr, and view the full sized 36 megapixels if you want.

 At wide open f/3.5, this lens is just mushy.
 But as you stop it down, it starts to become more decent gradually.
 The sweet spot seems to hit at around f/8 to f/11.

 This is not a lens for everyday use, and requires a lot of post processing effort.
 But a decent fisheye lens at this kind of price is a steal… so I don’t have any reason to hate it either.